Abbas Kiarostami: Reception and criticism

 Kiarostami has received worldwide acclaim for his work from both audiences and critics, and, in 1999, he was voted the most important Iranian film director of the 1990s by two international critics' polls.
 Four of his films were placed in the top six of Cinematheque Ontario's Best of the '90s poll.
-He has gained recognition from film theorists, critics, as well as peers such as Jean-Luc Godard, Nanni Moretti, Chris Marker, and Ray Carney.
+He has gained recognition from film theorists, critics, as well as peers such as Jean-Luc Godard, Nanni Moretti, and Chris Marker.
 Akira Kurosawa said of Kiarostami's films: "Words cannot describe my feelings about them ...
 When Satyajit Ray passed on, I was very depressed.
 But after seeing Kiarostami's films, I thanked God for giving us just the right person to take his place."

 Critically acclaimed directors such as Martin Scorsese have commented that "Kiarostami represents the highest level of artistry in the cinema."
-The Austrian director Michael Haneke has admired the work of Abbas Kiarostami as among the best of any living director.
+The Austrian director Michael Haneke had admired the work of Abbas Kiarostami as among the best of any living director.
 In 2006, The Guardian's panel of critics ranked Kiarostami as the best contemporary non-American film director.

 Critics such as Jonathan Rosenbaum have argued that "there's no getting around the fact that the movies of Abbas Kiarostami divide audiences—in this country, in his native Iran, and everywhere else they're shown."
 Rosenbaum argues that disagreements and controversy over Kiarostami's movies have arisen from his style of film-making because what in Hollywood would count as essential narrative information is frequently missing from Kiarostami's films.
 Camera placement, likewise, often defies standard audience expectations: in the closing sequences of Life and Nothing More and Through the Olive Trees, the audience is forced to imagine the dialogue and circumstances of important scenes.
 In Homework and Close-Up, parts of the soundtrack are masked or silenced.
 Critics have argued that the subtlety of Kiarostami's cinematic expression is largely resistant to critical analysis.